efeturkemir/Shoe-Market/README.md

-# ShoeMarket - Fullstack Web Market for Shoes
+# ShoeMarket - Fullstack E-Commerce for Shoes

 ShoeMarket is a fullstack web market application for buying and selling shoes.
 It allows users to browse and purchase shoes, leave comments and reviews, and add their favorite shoes to their list.